Axnjr/SEM7/DeepLearning-RNN.md

 `CNN` Is much more memory-efficient due to weight sharing and smaller filter sizes, which reduces computational cost while maintaining performance, especially for tasks involving spatial patterns.
 - **Translation invarience:** CNNs are translation `invariant`, meaning they `can detect features at different positions` within the input, unlike FCNNs.

+# 6. Convolution Types:
+- Multichannel Convolution: Used for images with multiple channels (like RGB).
+Each filter matches the image's depth (e.g., 3 for RGB), applies separately to each channel, and then sums the results to produce one feature map.

+- 2D Convolution: Most common for images, sliding a 2D filter over the height and width of the image to capture spatial features.
+Typically used for image processing where data is in two dimensions.

+- 3D Convolution: Extends 2D convolution to include depth, allowing the filter to slide over height, width, and depth.
+It’s useful for video data (where depth could represent time) or 3D medical scans, capturing patterns across all three dimensions.